 The Mobile Food Pantry started during the pandemic when we didn’t have a particular spot from which we distributed the food.
 We were driving from family to family, apartment complex to apartment complex.
 We went to where people were.
 We sorted food on our kitchen tables and in our garage.
 Now we have specific distribution locations.

 We do have vans that help us carry the food.
-And this has been due to the support from our partners, especially DC Central Kitchen with Jose Andres, the nationally organized community kitchen.
+And this has been due to the support from our partners, especially D.C.
+Central Kitchen, the nationally recognized community kitchen.
 Our partnership with them started in the summer of 2020; they donate food to us that we give to families in need.

 We are also giving them dignity because even those who need the food come to participate as volunteers.
 Over 30 volunteers come out every week to give their time, and in 2022, we had volunteer time valued at about $180,000.
 We really have the confidence of the community.